-XXSmall: Brown, Drab, Lynx
+XXSmall: Brown, Lynx

-Any AAJ not now in stock can be backordered without obligation (price set to 0) from this page.
+Any AAJ that are not now in stock can be backordered without obligation (price set to 0) from this page.
 Live pricing in effect for whatever is in stock.
 We recommend setting up any backorder as SHIP ASAP, which will reserve the jacket for you.
 The "SHIP ASAPs" are shipped first.
 Other orders are not reserved, and we don't have the Fabric to make many extras.

 Before ordering, please visit the sizing page and please follow instructions.
 Or phone us.
 Thanks!!

 The All-Around Jacket can be worn in almost any outdoor or social setting.
 Many people go straight from the field to professional meetings.
 The AAJ can withstand unlimited snow, huge amounts of sleet and rain, significant wind ... and even a dunking in winter.
 It is designed for cool and cold weather, and can be worn in temps as high as 70F/22C (over a light wool base layer or even no base layer at all) or as cold as you like, far below freezing, with the right base layer(s).
 Lots of pockets.

 Constructed of WeatherWool Rambouillet Merino Jacquard FullWeight Fabric, the AAJ will provide a 50 degrees Fahrenheit (28 degrees Celsius) range of comfort without any change of clothing.
 Dress for 35F/2C and you are good in 10F/-12C or 60F/16C ... that's basic WeatherWool.
 But keep in mind our Fabrics, by design, are not windproof.
 We view breathability as vital.
 One layer of our FullWeight Fabric will stop a wind of about 15mph (24kph).
 But you will also have base layers and the AAJ has more than one layer on top and in front